Skip to main content

 • High-Intensity Interval Training (HIIT) ∞ While beneficial for metabolic health, HIIT is a significant HPA axis stimulant.
 It should be used sparingly, if at all, until your system has recovered a significant degree of resilience.

-The following table illustrates the opposing effects of and targeted on your hormonal systems:
+The following table illustrates the opposing effects of chronic stress and targeted lifestyle interventions on your hormonal systems:

 Hormonal System or Marker Effect of Chronic Stress Effect of Restorative Lifestyle Interventions